 Your email address has been registered correctly in ‘Update my details’; and

-eBilling is setup correctly by going into the BIlling section.
+eBilling is setup correctly by going into the BIlling and Payments section.

-If you don’t have access to My Account, please call us on 131 245.
+If you don’t have access to My Account, register here.

 Log in to My Account